Birding in the Sandia

 enter the first lot and check out the feeders from below, before going

-up to the final level and viewing Rosy-finch from inside the
+up to the final level and viewing Rosy-Finch from inside the

 Crest House!
 In summer, scan for White-throated Swift.
 During